Kotlin/kotlin-libs-publisher/README.md

 ## Docs plugin

-This plugin allows publishing HTML version of documentation generated with dokka to git repository that may be rendered with GitHub Pages.
+This plugin enables publishing the HTML version of Dokka-generated documentation to a Git repository, allowing it to be rendered via GitHub Pages.

 ### Setup for the root project